-According to the British Medical Journal, over the ten year period from 2010 and 2018, prescriptions for antidepressants such as Celexa more than doubled, which has left a significant number of users scrambling for help with Celexa tapering.
-(1) As of 2017, the American Psychological Association and the National Center for Health Statistics estimated that nearly 13% of the entire population were taking antidepressant medications.
-Nearly 20% of people over 60 years of age were taking antidepressants in 2017.
-(2) Likely these numbers have continued to rise as they have done for each of the last 10 years.
+According to the British Medical Journal, over the 8 year period from 2010 and 2018, prescriptions for antidepressants such as Celexa more than doubled.
+That has left a significant number of users scrambling for help with Celexa tapering.1 As of 2017, the American Psychological Association and the National Center for Health Statistics estimated that nearly 13% of the entire population were taking antidepressant medications.
+Nearly 20% of people over 60 years of age were taking antidepressants in 2017.2 Likely these numbers have continued to rise as they have done for each of the last 10 years.

 Part of the “successful” marketing strategy of drugmakers has been side-stepping the addictive properties of Celexa and other antidepressants.
 There is no medical practitioner who can truthfully say that stopping Celexa, etc., after six months or a year will not produce Celexa withdrawal side effects.
 But rarely will that language be heard in the every-day doctor’s office.
 Instead of explaining the addictive mechanism of antidepressant drugs, or enlightening their patient on what might be expected when stopping Celexa, the doctor who received zero training on treating addiction or dependence to drugs is equipped to say very little at all.
 And what the doctor does say will most likely be some version of what it says on the back of a pamphlet that some drug sales agent left with them.
-The pamphlets say nothing at all about how to get off Celexa, etc. or what to expect during Celexa cessation.
+The pamphlets say nothing at all about Celexa tapering methods or what to expect during Celexa cessation.

-What these colorful sales pamphlets are full of is jargon intended to sound convincing and scientific, (but unscientific) and it seems semantics have been cleverly used to blur the facts.
+What these colorful sales pamphlets ARE full of is jargon that sounds convincingly scientific.
+However, it seems semantics have been cleverly used to blur the facts.
 Patients are typically advised that Celexa will raise the patient’s serotonin levels, and that will fix their depressed state.
-They might also be told that getting off Celexa may result in a “relapse” of their depression or other “mental illness”.
+They might also be told that getting off Celexa may result in a “relapse” of their depression or other “mental illness.”
 These are the standard conversation snippets that occur between doctor and patient on any given day in America, and indeed, around the world.

 This might even be a reasonable approach were it not for one other set of particularly troubling facts: